Talbia/GithubBasics/README.md

 - git config --global user.name "Sam Smith"

-git config --global user.email sam@example.com
+- git config --global user.email sam@example.com
-Configure the author name and email address to be used with your commits.
+-- Configure the author name and email address to be used with your commits.
 (Tell git who you are)

 - git init
-Create a new local repository
+-- Create a new local repository

 - git clone /path/to/repository
-Create a working copy of a local repository (Check out a new repository)
+-- Create a working copy of a local repository (Check out a new repository)

 - git clone username@host:/path/to/repository
-For a remote server, use
+-- For a remote server, use

 - git add <filename>

 - git add *
-Add one or more files (Add files)
+-- Add one or more files (Add files)

 - git commit –m “commit message/name”

 - git commit –a
-Commit any files you’ve added with git add, and also commit any files you’ve changed since then
+-- Commit any files you’ve added with git add, and also commit any files you’ve changed since then

 - git push origin master
-Send changes to the master branch of your repository
+-- Send changes to the master branch of your repository

 - git status
-List the files you’ve changed and those you need to add or commit
+-- List the files you’ve changed and those you need to add or commit

 - git remote add origin <server>
-Add the server to be able to push it when you haven’t connected the local repository to a server
+-- Add the server to be able to push it when you haven’t connected the local repository to a server

--git remote –v
+- git remote –v
-List all currently configured remote repositories
+-- List all currently configured remote repositories

 - git pull
-Fetch and merge changes on the remote server to the working directory.
+-- Fetch and merge changes on the remote server to the working directory.

 - git merge <branchname>
-Merge a different branch into the active branch.
+-- Merge a different branch into the active branch.

 ##### Create a new repository on the command line
 echo “# Problems” >> README.md